nirmata/kyverno-notation-aws/README.md

 ```

 **Note: Kyverno v1.11.0 or higher is required**
 2. Install the kyverno-notation-aws extension service

 ```sh
 kubectl apply -f configs/install.yaml
 ```
+> Note: If you have installed Kyverno in a custom namespace or are using a custom service account, you should use the `--allowedUsers` flags to provide the list of service that can access kyverno-notation-aws.
+You can disable token authorization altogether using `--reviewKyvernoToken` flag.

 3. Create resources for the Notation TrustPolicy and TrustStore